-- 420-- An item made in connection with one of the above projects such as: a display of parts of machinery, diagrams of how various parts work, posters describing safety measures, etc. NO snap together type model allowed. - 421-- "Lasting Impressions" Fossil collection with at least 4 different types represented.
+- 420--An item made in connection with one of the above projects such as: a display of parts of machinery, diagrams of how various parts work, posters describing safety measures, etc. NO snap together type model allowed. - 421--Blacksmithing Project An item/exhibit made by the exhibitior showing skills and knowledge learned through the Blacksmithing project.
+Entries may include, but not limited to: samples of nails, hooks, punch holes, handles, tools, posters and more.
+Up to six items may be entered. - 422--Tinsmithing Project An item/exhibit made by the exhibition showing skills and knowledge learned through the Tinsmithing project.
+Entries may include, but not limited to: cups, sconces, tools, pots, pans, posters and more.
+Up to six items may be entered. - 423--"Lasting Impressions" Fossil collection with at least 4 different types represented.
 Label with species, date and location it was found.
 Note: Must have been found by person making entry, not purchased.
-If entering a fossil collection, member must be present for interview portion of evaluation. - 422-- Science Experiments & Exhibits: Any enrolled 4-H member may enter a science experiment/exhibit.
+If entering a fossil collection, member must be present for interview portion of evaluation.

+424--Science Experiments & Exhibits: Any enrolled 4-H member may enter a science experiment/exhibit.
 He/she does not need to be enrolled in any specific project to be eligible.
 An opportunity for participants to learn and experience science concepts in an area of agriculture, human ecology or life sciences that the participant really enjoys.
 Individual and group entries conducted in the course of 4-H learning experiences are encouraged.
 School science or discovery fair projects/entries must be entered in Class 1104.